SelendisErised/Crown-of-Thorns-Starfish-Detection/README.md

 3. Code/COTS_yolov5s6_train.ipynb

   Use yolov5s6 to train the model and report the validation results.
 This file includes all the megadata and augmentations configuration.
-The training process will last for about 7.5 hr.
+The training process for 15 epochs will last for about 7.5 hr.
 The trained model will be stored under /content/drive/MyDrive/Protect_Reef_Process/yolov5s6.

 4. Code/COTS_yolov5m6_train.ipynb